jerhabor/studyhaven/testing.md

 <img src="static/images/loaddata-error.png" alt="Load data error" width="50%" height="auto"/>

 The above error is still being looked at, however due to the time constraints of the milestone project it is marked as unsolved.
-All data was successfully entered into the Heroku deployment so please ensure that you connect to `postgres` first being entering data into the database manually.
+All data was successfully entered into the Heroku deployment so please ensure that you connect to `postgres` first when entering data into the database manually.